 Marshal served as president of the Houston Arts Alliance from 2010 to 2012.
 He currently serves on the HAA Advisory Board, HAA Civic Art Committee, and the Core Fellow Committee at MFAH.
 In 2012, he received the Mayor's Volunteer Houston Award.
 Marshal was vice president and regional controller of Gilbane Building Company until he retired in 2014.

-Marshal and Victoria Lightman were co-founders of LOOKING AT ART, a “non-profitable” project that fosters dialogue about contemporary art in Texas.
+Marshal and Victoria Lightman co-founded LOOKING AT ART, a “non-profitable” project that fosters dialogue about contemporary art in Texas.